sfu-cl-lab/Yeti-Thesis-Project/Document of database chao_draft.md

 ### Step 3: get player stats for skaters who got drafted into NHL but never played games in NHL.
 + Crawl player stats for all skaters who got drafted between 1998-2008 from eliteprospects.com whether these skaters ended up playing gmaes in NHL or not.
 + Data is crawled from eliteprospects.com, under "DRAFTS" --> select draft year between 1998-2008.
-+ Python scripts and sample data fies can be find here: https://github.com/chaostewart/summer_research_2017/tree/master/crawl_elite_prospects
++ Python scripts and sample data files can be find here: https://github.com/chaostewart/summer_research_2017/tree/master/crawl_elite_prospects
 + Only skaters' stats are recorded.
 Goalies are ommitted.
 + The data is written to database as table "`chao_draft.elite_prospects_skaters_stats_1998_2008_original`" (referred as `table_4`).
 + Total number of distinct skaters in `talbe_4` is 2480.